matteofilia/tessera/DEV_LOG.md

 ## September 02, 2025

 Progress is being made, exciting!
 Right now I am working on setting up things for the online interpreter.
 So far, things are coming along fairly well.
 I am thinking that the online interpreter should be the default.
 The online interpreter should have the same capabalities as the command line version of Tessera.

+## September 04, 2025

+Have been making good progress, slowly but surely.
+Slow and steady wins the race, right?
+Thinking that I may try to add GoJS for AST visualization sometime soon.
+Beyond that, also need to get global variables to work.
+That is the next big step!